Burrill & Company

 Series B in 2012

-Waterstone Pharmaceuticals, Inc. is a private company focused on the research, development, and commercialization of innovative drugs for liver, gastrointestinal, kidney, and metabolic diseases.
-Founded in 2009, the company has its headquarters in Wuhan, China, with additional offices in Tianmen.
-Waterstone's activities encompass drug discovery, the development of proprietary new chemical entities, custom development and manufacturing services, and the production of generic drugs.
-The company also specializes in creating a range of active pharmaceutical ingredients, intermediates, and antibody drug conjugates.
+Waterstone Pharmaceuticals, Inc. is a private company engaged in the research, development, and commercialization of drugs aimed at treating liver, gastrointestinal, kidney, and metabolic diseases.
+Founded in 2009, it is based in Wuhan, China, and operates additional offices in Tianmen, China.
+The company specializes in the development of proprietary new chemical entities and offers custom development and manufacturing services, including a range of active pharmaceutical ingredients (APIs), intermediates, and antibody drug conjugates.
+Waterstone Pharmaceuticals is dedicated to advancing innovative treatment options to address significant medical needs in these areas.

 AliveCor